Viasat/halite/doc/how-to/combine.md

 ;-- result --
 [:throws
- "h-err/not-both-vectors 0-0 : When first argument to 'concat' is a vector, second argument must also be a vector" :h-err/not-both-vectors]
+ "h-err/not-both-vectors 0-0 : When first argument to 'concat' is a vector, second argument must also be a vector"]
 ```

 This is not supported because a vector is ordered and generally speaking, there is not a deterministic way to add the unordered items from the set into the vector.